 Your user name and password allows you to browse part-time and full-time jobs by job functional areas.
 You can also preview upcoming company campus interviews (primarily in the fall and winter quarters), watch for information sessions presented on campus by our employers, store your resumes/cover letters as you apply for jobs, and track your internship progress.
-You can read more about GauchoLink on the website or come by the Career Services building to talk to our Career Reference Room peers.

 No, you are welcome to utilize our printed resources located in a separate section of the Career Resources Room during regular hours.
 For quick questions, we also provide a drop-in advising service Monday through Friday from 11:00 am to 4:00 pm in the same location.

 Students seeking assistance with academic or non-academic job search materials or strategies and interview practice may schedule an hour appointment with a career counselor by calling 893-4412, or by stopping by the lobby desk at Career Services, Bldg.
 599. When classes are in session, counselors are available for appointments Monday-Friday, 8:30am to noon and 1:00pm to 4:30pm, with the last scheduled appointment at 4:00pm.
 You can also take advantage of our walk-in counseling in the Career Resource Room from 11:00am to 4:00pm.

 Hours: When school is in session, our hours are Monday through Friday from 8:30am to 4:30pm.
 During the lunch hour, our counseling office are closed, but we do have student and staff employees in the Career Resource Room.
 We can be reached at (805) 893-4412.
 Refer to our Contact Page more hours of operation information.